Please provide your zip code to see plans in your area.

-One of the most common misconceptions about Medicare is that once you’ve enrolled in the program, you’re automatically assured a safety net that offers comprehensive protection against out-of-pocket medical costs – and that you no longer have to fear catastrophic bills if you get sick because you’re “already covered” by Medicare.
+One of the most common misconceptions about Medicare is that once you’ve enrolled in the program, you’re automatically assured a safety net that offers comprehensive protection against out-of-pocket medical costs – and that you no longer have to fear high medical bills if you get sick because you’re already covered by Medicare.

-Unfortunately, the safety net isn’t nearly that simple for most Medicare beneficiaries – and it’s even more complicated for Americans with lower incomes and resources – often so low as to have qualified for Medicaid before they turned 65.
+Unfortunately, the safety net isn’t nearly that simple for most Medicare beneficiaries – and it’s even more complicated for Americans with lower incomes.

 The reality is that the fee-for-service Medicare program (also known as Original Medicare) where most beneficiaries are enrolled has no out-of-pocket cap on beneficiary costs for hospital and medical coverage.
 That means the vast majority of beneficiaries will need to seek protection from a Medigap supplemental policy or a Medicare Advantage plan.

 But for many of the poorest Americans – those who likely benefitted from the ACA’s Medicaid expansion if their state embraced it – buying added protection against Medicare’s out-of-pocket costs also adds costs on top of Medicare premiums, and may fail to truly protect them the way Medicaid coverage would have in a Medicaid expansion state before they turned 65.

 For these individuals, it’s critical to apply for the Medicaid and related programs that can provide some protection they otherwise lose at age 65.